ansible/ansible-lint/docs/profiles.md

 To run it with the most strict profile just type `ansible-lint -P production`.

 If you want to consult the list of rules from each profile, type `ansible-lint -P`.
-For your convenience, we do also list the same output below.
+For your convenience, we also list the same output below.

 The rules that have a '\*' suffix, are not implemented yet but we documented them with links to their issues.